 Emergence and Influence on Residential Environmental Planning and Development.”
 Graduate School of Public and International Affairs, University of Pittsburgh, 1969: 73-75

 Silver, C (1985), “Neighborhood Planning in Historical Perspective,” Journal of the American Planning Association.
-51:2, 161-174 Problem:
+51:2, 161-174

+Yeomans, A (1916), “City residential land development: competitive plans for subdividing a typical quarter section of land in the outskirt of Chicago”, University of Chicago Press, Chicago, US.

+Problem:

 The “Neighborhood Unit” model continues to serve as a dominant model for planning, even as controversy continues over its use.
 New sub-problems include mitigation of vehicular traffic disruptions, maintenance of viable pedestrian and transit modes, and related impacts on urban resource efficiency.